Iowa Russet

 Tree

-Very hardy and vigorous, making a compact, round head.
-An early, annual, and abundant bearer, even in fruit size.
-Young shoots light reddish yellow brown.
+According to Downing, the tree is very hardy and vigorous, making a compact round head.
+It is an early, annual, and abundant bearer, producing fruit even in size.
+Young shoots are light reddish yellow brown.
+Hansen provides no additional tree description.

 Fruit